bingyuzhang/bingyu/research-en.md

 ## Publication and preprints

- - [On the Hochschild homology of Tamarkin categories](https://arxiv.org/abs/2312.11447), preprint.
+ - [On the Hochschild cohomology of Tamarkin categories](https://arxiv.org/abs/2312.11447), preprint.
 Joint with Christopher Kuo and Vivek Shende.

  - [Contact non-squeezing at large scale via generating functions](https://arxiv.org/abs/2310.11993), preprint.
 Joint with Maia Fraser and Sheila Sandon.